justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 This tutorial will show you how to add a custom product content renderer by implementing the `CPContentRenderer` interface.

 A product content renderer provides a style of displaying product details for a specific product type, in a variety of portlets that can display products.
-Liferay Commerce provides several product content renderers out of the box, including at least one for each default product type, such as the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) for simple products.
+Liferay Commerce provides multiple product content renderers out of the box for each default product type, such as the [SimpleCPContentRenderer](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-type-simple/src/main/java/com/liferay/commerce/product/type/simple/internal/SimpleCPContentRenderer.java) for simple products.

 ![Out of the box product content renderers](./images/01.png "Out of the box product content renderers")